-Zanetti Parmigiano Reggiano also known as Parmesans (in English), is the King of Parmesans, one of Italy's finest products.
+Zanetti Parmigiano Reggiano also called Parmesans (in English), is the King of Parmesans, one of Italy's finest products.
 Cheese produced only in the provinces of Parma, Reggio Emilia, Modena, and Bologna to the west of the Reno River and Mantua to the east of the Po River is assigned the D.O.P tag.

 With its rich, nutty taste and distinctive aroma, it is used by the finest chefs in food preparation.
 But it is equally delicious to eat with fruit, crackers and wine or sprinkled on pasta, rice or soup.

-The traditional flavour profile is described as nutty and the long aging produces white calcium spots which give the cheese a crunchy bite.
+The traditional flavour profile is described as nutty and the long ageing produces white calcium spots which give the cheese a crunchy bite.